azaan-mahmood/opto-sim/README.md

   - Basic tools like beam splitters, couplers, and fiber optic cables.

 - **Polarimetry**
   - Polarimeter with calculation of **Stokes parameters** for polarization state analysis.
-  - (Considering separating this into its own module.)
+  - Poincare Sphere

 ### Mathematical Modeling